 Our disaggregated data show no equity gaps in individual courses for any population served.

 We are planning to watch the deceleration students carefully to ensure that their performance is equal to that of students participating in the traditional track.
+Deceleration students are identified in outcomes tracking as they are accepted into that plan.
 Students who seek this track, tend to have learning disabilities or life circumstances that would prevent them from being successful in an accelerated course load.
 The deceleration option is one way of supporting them through the program.
 These students are allowed to audit courses from the first year they have already passed in their second year to ensure their comprehension of the course materials has not waned in the extended timeframe.

-These students receive immunology worksheet helps because immunology is out of sequence and will complete the group Case Study project twice to keep the information from other courses fresh.
-Deceleration students are identified in outcomes tracking as they are accepted into that plan.
+Given the two year reduced credit schedule, these students require some additional course work sequence adjustments.
+The first adjustment relates to immunology coursework (a pre-requisite for blood bank) which according to the 2 year schedule is taken between blood bank I and II instead of at the beginning of the blood bank sequence.
+Students sequencing coursework in this way, may not have the traditional background knowledge in immunology to begin blood bank I. To support students in this track, the immunology instructor and blood bank instructor developed an immunology worksheet of pre-course work that students in the deceleration track will complete before registering for Blood Bank I. Students are encouraged to meet with either professor for tutor supports during the completion of the worksheet to ensure that comprehension of the applicable materials necessary to be successful in BB1.
+The second adjustment is in completion of a capstone case study project that in the traditional course sequence collaborates between Hemostasis and Blood Bank II and is presented at the conclusion of the didactic education.
+The deceleration schedule splits these two summer courses among the two years.
+It was decided by faculty that deceleration students would benefit from completing the project twice, once for each course, to solidify curriculum across the two years.

 While, our cohort continues to demonstrate wide diversity in background, we have some students that have English as their second language.
 Program curriculum is taught in English because the Board of Certification (BOC) exam in the United States is only given in English.
 Students with English as second language, according to educational literature, do not perform as well on standardized exams as their native English speaking peers.
 So far, no gaps have been demonstrated on outcomes in students in our cohort.
 If students self-identify as English as second language, they are classified in the program’s outcomes tracking.
-Additional supports for this population are provided through pictoral representations of complex concepts and in some circumstances additional time on exams.
+Additional supports for this population are provided through pictorial representations of complex concepts and in some circumstances additional time on exams.